 I was born in summer in the 1950s in Bremerton Washington, and grew up there.
-Bremerton is less than an hour's ferry ride from Seattle, more than an hour's drive.
-It's close enough for some culture to rub off yet far enough to not be just a suburb.
+Bremerton was less than an hour's ferry ride from Seattle, more than an hour's drive.
+It's close enough for some culture to rub off, yet far enough to not be just a suburb.
 Bremerton's population was about 35,000 then.
-Bremerton's major employer was the Puget Sound Naval Shipyard, a government facility that made warships.
+Bremerton's major employer was the Puget Sound Naval Shipyard (PSNS), a government facility that made warships.

 I spent five years getting a four year BS degree in the mid '70s.
-The school was in the middle of Boston, and the new experiences of urban living kept crowding out serious studying.
+The school was fairly close to the city center, so there were lots of new experiences of urban living.
+The excitement of urban experiences kept crowding out serious studying.
 I eventually got a degree in General Studies, which meant I took nearly every 100 level course the college offered.

 I only lived in a regular college dormitory for two years.
 I spent two years in a co-operative house and one year living completely off campus.
 These living arrangements provided lots of opportunities to learn how to cook, shop, and maintain a household.